 This story contains critical lessons for engineers in demanding technical roles:

 · Know your systems.
-Aaron encountered the system behavior during testing over a year earlier.
-He explored it with sufficient depth to understand recall its implications.
+Aaron encountered the anomaly during testing over a year earlier.
+He explored it with sufficient depth to understand its observable characteristics and systemic implications.
 He did this of his own initiative.
 Testing may be the dullest part of engineering, but it's far better than ignorance in a crisis.

 · Embrace exceptions.
 He could have just treated the testing anomaly as an outlier and ignored it.
 Instead, he dug into it, learning important details about the system.
 Crisis, almost by definition, is exception based.
 Exceptions are not an interruption of testing--they are the purpose of it.

 · Think under pressure.
 He understood the facts as they were unfolding and connected them to other facts from his experience, despite the very different root cause--lightening strike was never a tested scenario.
-He did this in real-time, with consequences that could conceivably include the death of the astronouts.
+He did this in real-time, with consequences that could have included the death of the astronouts.

 · Lead in the face of doubt.
 Except for one astronaut, no one even understood Aaron's instruction, let alone its implications and importance.
 But Aaron advocated what he believed was right.
 For all we know, Aaron may have even doubted himself--this was a never-tested solution to the never-tested problem.
 But he called the shot.